 For several decades the main attraction on Hatteras Island was the incredible fishing opportunities.
-Our remote island is the closest position to the warn flowing Gulf Stream waters after Miami.
+Our remote island is the closest position to the warm flowing Gulf Stream waters north of Miami.
 Fish following the Gulf Stream north to escape the extremely hot southern summer water temps come directly to Hatteras.
-Uniquely the Labrador Current flows south bringing many cold water fish species down along the coast.
-It is the perfect scenario for fisherman.
+Uniquely, the Labrador Current flows north to south bringing many cold water fish species down along the East Coast also.
+This is a perfect scenario for fisherman.

 Fantastic surf fishing was the main draw to the Avon/Buxton areas of Hatteras Island.
-With miles and miles of drivable beaches this area was growing quickly with a huge demand on local businesses to supply the fishing vacationers.
+With miles and miles of accessible drivable beaches, this area was growing quickly with a huge demand on local businesses to supply these fishing vacationers.
 A few years ago the National Park Service began closing many Hatteras Island beaches to protect bird and turtle nesting.
-All the NPS claimed many of the open beaches were open they were actually inaccessible by vehicle or foot traffic because they were blocked on three sides with roped off bird and turtle sanctuaries.
+While the NPS claimed the beaches were open, in reality they were actually inaccessible by vehicle or foot traffic because they were blocked on three sides with roped off bird and turtle sanctuaries.
 Today many of those beaches have been reopened and bird and turtle sanctuaries have been adjusted to allow anglers access to open beaches.

-Since Avon has many rental properties along the oceanfront fortunately most of the beach areas within Avon remain open to foot traffic.
-Surf fishing vacationers can find a walkover point on the Avon dunes and hike to a spot on the Avon beaches.
-However, it is wise to check the National Park Service website for the closure map before making plans to use a particular beach.
-We would post the map here but closures change almost daily and we don't want to mislead visitors.
+Since Avon has many rental properties along the oceanfront, fortunately some of the beach areas within Avon have remained open to foot traffic during the summer months.
+Surf fishing vacationers can find a walkover point somewhere on the Avon dunes and hike to a spot on the Avon beaches.
+It is wise to check the National Park Service website's Beach Access Maps before making plans to use a particular beach.

 If your life's dream is having the opportunity to catch a really big fish than Hatteras is the right place to try and it is only a 17 mile drive from Avon.
 Hatteras has fleets of beautiful charter boats with professional captains and mates that specialize in offshore fishing for such giants as tuna, wahoo, marlin, sailfish and mahi.
 Chartering is as simple as a phone call to the right boat captain.
 He will discuss things like how far offshore you would like to venture and what you would like to catch.
-Here is an excellent article on the reasons for combining your fishing charter with your accommodations in one package.
 Hatteras fleets have charter boats that will fish either inshore or offshore and are priced accordingly.